dnybodan/digital-systems/final_project/ReadMe.md

 **Summary of Major Challenges**

-The main challenges for this project came from integrating the DDR4 in the PL RAM, learning to use the Direct Memory Access block, and finally creating the HDL AXI bus sniffer in system verilog.
-Each of these tasks took a significant chunk of time.
+The main challenges for this project came from integrating the DDR4 in the PL RAM, learning to use the Direct Memory Access block, and finally creating/debugging the HDL AXI bus sniffer in system verilog.
+Each of these tasks took a significant chunk of time but by far the hardest part of this lab was that when I needed to make a change to my IP there was a 30 minute build time before I could test my changes.
+This made debugging very difficult and time consuming.
+I ended up adding some extra ports to my IP so that I could debug the design after building the hardware.
+I ended up using one of these debug signals to execute the behavior I wanted from the IP.

 **Warnings**:

 No warnings to report

+**Resources**:

+29635 LUT, 3108 LUTRAM, 38484 FF, 43 BRAM, 3 DSP, 119 IO, 5 BUFG, 1 MMCM, 3 PLL

 **Timing**: